lethang7794/fcj-serverless-with-cdk-workshop/content/300-deploy-an-example-cdk-project/320-cdk-project-structure/_index.md

 #### The `lib` directory

-The `cdk-workshop-stack.ts` file - in the `lib` directory - is a CDK stack - the smallest single unit of deployment.
+The `lib/cdk-workshop-stack.ts` file contains a CDK stack - the smallest single unit of deployment.

 ```typescript
 import { Duration, Stack, StackProps } from "aws-cdk-lib";